Enjoy afternoon tea at the Rubens at the Palace hotel, before visiting the State Apartments at Buckingham Palace.

 1.45pm Buckingham Palace State Apartments

-Make your way to the Rubens at the Palace hotel by 2.20pm and collect your vouchers from the Concierge Desk.
+Make your way to the Evan Evans Office 45 minutes before your scheduled time and collect your vouchers.
 This will include a voucher for your afternoon tea as well as the admission ticket for Buckingham Palace.
-The palace operates a timed entry system and you will be booked for the 4.30pm time slot (4.15pm in September and on Sundays).
+The palace operates a timed entry system and you will be booked for the 4.15pm time slot (Monday to Friday) or 1.45pm time slot (Sunday).
 Please be there 15 minutes before.

 Please note, you will require a printed copy of your ticket.
 Once booked, tickets are not refundable and dates/times can not be changed.

 Images from The Royal Collection © 2012 Her Majesty Queen Elizabeth II